Into the Flavor Inc. - CloseFlow

 5. Communication content handling

-- The content of email and SMS messages sent through the Service, together with their metadata, is retained for 7 years to support consent and electronic-message record-keeping aligned with CASL and general business-record practice.
+- The content of email and SMS messages sent through the Service, together with their metadata, is retained for the lifetime of the account and deleted within approximately 30 days of account closure, after we have sent you a full export.

 - Each message carries an audit trail recording the sender, recipient, timestamp, the consent reference relied on, and the send status.

-- Email delivery and engagement events (delivered, opened, clicked, bounced) are recorded through our email provider to help Agents understand deliverability.
+- Email delivery and engagement events (delivered, opened, clicked, bounced) are recorded through our email providers: one sends the message, and a second receives replies so that they thread back to the Agent.
+Both are named in Section 6 of the Privacy Policy.

 6. Consent management